OpenST/developer-guidelines/README.md

 ### Logging

 * [Winston](https://github.com/winstonjs/winston) should be used as logging library.
-* By default logging should be enabled on the console.
+* By default logging to console should be enabled .
 * It should be possible to switch from console to file logging by updating an environment variable.
 ```bash
 export ENABLE_PROJECT_NAME_LOGGER=true